Rast & Gasser M1898: Loading

 pull the arbor forwards till it slips off of the frame.
 Then one must open the loading gate to allow the cylinder to fall out the right side of the frame.

+Legacy

+The Rast & Gasser M1898 is considered one of the last major military revolvers used by Austria-Hungary.
+Today, it is of interest to collectors and historical firearms enthusiasts, particularly due to its role in World War I and its unique 8-round cylinder design.